Peter Malinauskas: Premier of South Australia (2022–present)

-In May 2022, the Malinauskas government ended South Australia's state of emergency for COVID-19, after 793 consecutive days.
+In May 2022, the government ended South Australia's state of emergency for the COVID-19 pandemic in South Australia, after 793 consecutive days.

-Soon after the election, Malinauskas pledged to implement a state-based Indigenous Voice to Parliament, as well as restarting treaty talks and greater investment in areas affecting Aboriginal South Australians.
+Soon after the election, Malinauskas pledged to implement a state-based First Nations Voice to Parliament, as well as restarting treaty talks and greater investment in areas affecting Aboriginal South Australians.
 In July 2022 Dale Agius was appointed as the state's first Commissioner for First Nations Voice, with the role commencing in August.
-Kokatha elder Dr Roger Thomas would continue as Commissioner for Aboriginal Engagement for a further six months.
+The South Australian state-based Voice was delayed until 2024, because of the 2023 Australian Indigenous Voice referendum.
+Elections took place on 16 March 2024, with Maher describing it as a successful election despite the low turnout, saying that it would take time to build awareness and engagement.